 Once you have the desired filename in the File to Import field, click Import to do the import.

-If you use the "Simplest Option" described above (right-clicking on a ".S4AIF" file when ACCOUNTS is not open, etc.), ACCOUNTS will open and display the window above, with the filename already filled in, and just ask you to confirm that you want to do the import, then start the import if you answer Yes.
+If you use the "Simplest Option" described above (right-clicking on a ".S4AIF" file), ACCOUNTS will open and display the window above, with the filename already filled in, and just ask you to confirm that you want to do the import, then start the import if you answer Yes.

 Possible Import Errors

 There are a number of things that will cause detailed error messages, and cause the import not to succeed.
 The most likely is that there are account names in the import file that aren't in your Chart of Accounts.
 Also, the accounts used being of the wrong types, or having sub-accounts, will also prevent the import from succeeding.
 (You can only post transactions in ACCOUNTS to accounts that do not have sub-accounts.)

 Another possible problem is importing the same file twice.
 Some import files (including bank deposit transactions exported from DONATION) have a unique ID associated with each transaction, that allows ACCOUNTS to notice that it is importing the same transaction(s) a second time.
 If this occurs, you will be given options to replace the previously imported transaction, import it again (which will probably be a duplicate!) or cancel the import.